sholladay/dotfiles/README.md

     mkdir dotfiles && curl -fsSL https://api.github.com/repos/sholladay/dotfiles/tarball | tar -xz -C dotfiles --strip-components=1;
     ```

-2. Copy all of the files from `common`.
+2. Copy the files from `common`.

     ```sh
     cp -R dotfiles/common/. "$HOME"/;
     ```

-3. Copy all of the files from the relevant platform directory.
+3. Copy the files from the relevant platform directory.

     ```sh
     cp -R dotfiles/macos/. "$HOME"/;
     ```

-4. If you chose macOS specifically, set up the audible greeting.
+4. If you chose the macOS platform, set up the audible greeting.
 Make sure it says your name.

     ```sh
     # Link to it from somewhere in your PATH.